lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

     more clearly.

-6. Modify your ``tutorial_03_solverprep/SConscript`` file by adding the contents shown below immediately after the code pertaining to ``#Mesh`` form the previous tutorial. .. admonition:: waves-eabm-tutorial/tutorial_03_solverprep/SConscript
+6. Modify your ``tutorial_03_solverprep/SConscript`` file by adding the contents shown below immediately after the code pertaining to ``# Mesh`` from the previous tutorial.

+.. admonition:: waves-eabm-tutorial/tutorial_03_solverprep/SConscript

     .. literalinclude:: tutorial_03_solverprep_SConscript
        :language: Python